jseepaul1/mern-assignments/README.md

 - Pokemon API
 Create a React project that uses the useEffect hook to display the names of all 807 Pokemon using the Pokemon API.

+- Axios Pokemon API
+Redo the previous assignment using axios.
+Using the previous lesson as a starting point, create a React project that uses the useEffect hook to display the names of all 807 Pokemon using the Pokemon API.